MORE RELATED LINKS

 While VoIP service providers like Comcast and Time Warner generally receive good reviews for sound quality, monthly calling plans cost $40.00 and $45.00 respectively.
 Not bad when looking at a $70.00 phone bill from Bell South, but over twice as much as a pure-play VoIP service provider.
 No doubt, a good reliable broadband connection through a cable modem is the ideal VoIP solution (wireless notwithstanding), but you don't have to use your cable company for VoIP.

-• VoIP numbering system VoIP numbering system
+VoIP numbering system

 While the prospect of being able to take your phone number with you when you travel is attractive, this feature of VoIP also raises some challenges.
 For example, emergency services rely on what's called the Integrated Public Number Database (IPND) to locate callers based on their phone number.
 If that number no longer relates to a physical location, emergency calls can be compromised.